Appendix B: Medical Retirement – Serious Illness

 (ii) The employer may require a further medical certificate from a registered general practitioner nominated by the employer.

-(iii) If two medical certificates are sought and the medical opinions conflict, the employee and employer shall attempt to agree on a third registered general practitioner or medical specialist to provide a further medical certificate.
-If they cannot agree, the employer shall nominate the registered general practitioner.
+(iii) If two medical certificates are sought and the medical opinions conflict, the employee and employer will attempt to agree on a third registered general practitioner or medical specialist.
+If they cannot agree, the employer will nominate the registered general practitioner.

-(iv) All costs associated with the second and third medical certificates shall be met by the employer.
+(iv) All costs associated with the second and third medical certificates will be met by the employer.

 1.5 Employer Initiated Process